TMJ is a term used to refer to temporomandibular joint disorder. It is also called TMD, TMJ dysfunction, or TMJ syndrome.

 There are various treatment philosophies.
 They are based on ideas about how the jaw ought to function, and usually the treatment is centered around restoring jaw function to that ideal, which relieves the pain and discomfort.

-Expert cosmetic dentists tend to understand this area of dentistry very well, and many of the dentists we recommend, in addition to their cosmetic dental training, have training at either the Las Vegas Institute or the L.D.
-Pankey Institute.
+Expert cosmetic dentists tend to understand this area of dentistry very well, and many of the dentists we recommend, in addition to their cosmetic dental training, have training at either the Las Vegas Institute, the L.D.
+Pankey Institute, or the Dawson Academy.
 This training is mentioned in their listings.
 See our cosmetic dentist referral pages for these listings.

 Signs and symptoms